 Under pressure from the Central Committee, Kamenev and Gregory Zinoviev agreed to sign statements promising not to create conflict in the movement by making speeches attacking official policies.
 Leon Trotsky refused to sign and was banished to the remote area of Kazhakstan.

-Sidney Webb, who was a visitor to the Soviet Union in 1932, argued in 1935: "In December 1934 the head Bolshevik official in Leningrad (Kirov) was assassinated by a dismissed employee, who may have acted independently out of personal revenge, but who was discovered to have secret connections with conspiratorial circles of ever-widening range.
+Sidney Webb later recalled: "In December 1934 the head Bolshevik official in Leningrad (Kirov) was assassinated by a dismissed employee, who may have acted independently out of personal revenge, but who was discovered to have secret connections with conspiratorial circles of ever-widening range.
 The Government reaction to this murder was to hurry on the trial, condemnation, and summary execution of the hundred or more persons above referred to, who were undoubtedly guilty of illegal entry and inexcusably bearing arms and bombs, although it was apparently not proved that they had any connection with Kirov's assassination or the conspiracies associated therewith."

 Most journalists covering the trial were convinced that the confessions were statements of truth.
 The Observer reported: "It is futile to think the trial was staged and the charges trumped up.
 The government's case against the defendants (Zinoviev and Kamenev) is genuine."
 The The New Statesman commented: "Very likely there was a plot.
 We complain because, in the absence of independent witnesses, there is no way of knowing.
 It is their (Zinoviev and Kamenev) confession and decision to demand the death sentence for themselves that constitutes the mystery.
 If they had a hope of acquittal, why confess?
 If they were guilty of trying to murder Stalin and knew they would be shot in any case, why cringe and crawl instead of defiantly justifying their plot on revolutionary grounds?
 We would be glad to hear the explanation."